All News

 Authors Guild Censorship Tracker

 The Authors Guild is closely monitoring a disturbing wave of executive orders and governmental actions that pose direct threats to free expression—the cornerstone of our profession and democracy itself.
-These measures threaten not only authors’ ability to create, but also to receive federal funding and support through institutions like the NEA and NEH.
+These measures, which began in early 2025 and have continued into 2026, threaten not only authors’ ability to create, but also to receive federal funding and support through institutions like the NEA and NEH.

 Executive Orders Restricting Speech

-A federal court in Maryland has already temporarily blocked key provisions of the DEI order, ruling they are “unconstitutionally vague” and “squarely, unconstitutionally ‘abridge the freedom of speech.'”
+A federal court in Maryland temporarily blocked key provisions of the DEI order, ruling they are “unconstitutionally vague” and “squarely, unconstitutionally ‘abridge the freedom of speech.'”

 Broader Pattern of Speech Suppression